lexicond/gov_tech_aggregator/README.md

    - **IMPORTANT**: Copy the token immediately - you won't see it again!

 2. **Create .env File**:
-   - Create a new file named `.env` in the project root
+   - Create a new file named `.env` in the project root.
+Please make a copy of the env.example file for appropriate format.
    - Add your token:
    ```
    GITHUB_TOKEN=your_token_here